-The project improvement for EB SR-91 widening and for improvements to SR-57/SR-91, Lakeview and SR-55/SR-91 were studied by the SR-91 Feasibility Study, which was completed in June 2009.
-Preliminary engineering was completed in 2014 and the Environmental phase began in early 2015.
+The project improvements were studied by the SR-91 Feasibility Study, which was completed in June 2009.
+Preliminary engineering was completed in 2014 and the Environmental phase began in early 2015 and is anticipated to be completed in early 2020.
 The proposed improvements are included in the Measure M program through the Environmental phase.

-Anticipated project construction to be completed in 2025 and cost is estimated to be from \$250,000,000 to \$350,000,000.
+Construction is anticipated to be completed in 2030 and the project cost is estimated to be approximately \$460,000,000.